-Smothering by sediment e.g. 30 cm material during a discrete event, is unlikely to damage mature Saccharina latissima and Chorda filum sporophytes but may provide a physical barrier to zoospore settlement and, therefore, could negatively impact on recruitment processes (Moy & Christie, 2012).
-The volume of sediment may also inundate juvenile sporophytes.
-Given the microscopic size of the gametophyte, 30cm of sediment could be expected to significantly inhibit growth.
+Smothering by sediment e.g. 30 cm material during a discrete event, is unlikely to damage mature examples of Saccharina latissima and Chorda filum but may provide a physical barrier to zoospore settlement and therefore could negatively impact on recruitment processes (Moy & Christie, 2012).
 Laboratory studies showed that kelp and gametophytes can survive in darkness for between 6-16 months at 8°C and would probably survive smothering by a discrete event and once returned to normal conditions gametophytes resumed growth or maturation within 1 month (Dieck, 1993).

-IR.HIR.KSed.SlatChoR is recorded from extreme wave exposed-sheltered sites (Connor et al., 2004).
-In wave exposed biotopes deposited sediment is unlikely to remain for more than a few tidal cycles (due to water flow or wave action).
-In sheltered biotopes deposited sediment could remain, however, is unlikely to remain for longer than a year.
+SS.SMp.KSwSS biotopes are all recorded in moderately strong tidal streams to negligible (≤ 1.5 m/sec) (Connor et al., 2004).
+In tidally exposed biotopes deposited sediment is unlikely to remain for more than a few tidal cycles (due to water flow or wave action).
+In sheltered biotopes deposited sediment could remain however are unlikely to remain for longer than a year.